-Staff who are assigned to be On Call (On Call 1/On Call 2), will complete their duty during a non-teaching period of the week.
-Any member of staff, but usually one of the following: M5 or above, staff with leadership roles, HoY, Lead Practitioners, Leadership Team (LT) may be On Call.
+Staff who are assigned On Call 1/2, will complete their duty during a non-teaching period of the week.
+Any member of staff, but usually those at: M5 or above, Grade 5 or above, staff with leadership roles, HoY, Hub Managers, Lead Practitioners, Senior Leadership Team (SLT) or other identified staff may be requested to complete a period(s) of On Call duty.